second-breakfast/second-breakfast.github.io/_posts/2019-1-9-sam-harris-revelation.markdown

 published: true
 ---

-In a few different places across the web, the intellectual Sam Harris has repeated a particular argument against the idea that the Bible was written by an omniscient being.
+In several places across the web, the intellectual Sam Harris has repeated a particular argument against the idea that the Bible was written by an omniscient being.
 In this précis, I want to unpack that argument into some digestible premises, and consider a few different ways they could be interpreted.
 I’ll conclude by showing where I think the argument goes wrong.

 ### Improving the Bible
 The following transcript from one of Harris’ interviews is a good summary of the argument: